 Standing Stone opens Memorial Day and closes no later than Labor Day.
 The pool is open seven days a week, except during August and early September.
 The park has an Olympic-sized pool with one low dive and a wading pool for children.
-The pool admission price is $4.

 Standing Stone State Park has more than eight miles of day-use hiking trails, providing access to some of the park’s loveliest areas.
 Trails range from easy to strenuous and pass into virgin woods through vivid wildflowers and over-flowing streams and around beautiful Standing Stone Lake.